 I love being a parent.
 My kids mean everything to me.

-So it’s not quite clear to me why so many times over the years I’ve lost sight of my desire to put the kids first and why I’ve tried to act more like a masculine man out in the business world.
+So why, so many times over the years, have I lost sight of my desire to put the kids first and why do I get sucked into acting more into my masculine energy, competing head-on with the men out in the business world?

-Sometimes it’s been when I’ve been chasing money, sometimes it’s been when I’ve been chasing some version of success, sometimes its been because I’ve been busily chasing my own tail.
+Sometimes it’s been when I’ve been chasing money, sometimes it’s been when I’ve been chasing some version of success, sometimes it’s when I’m trying to prove a point, sometimes it’s been because I’ve been busily chasing my own tail.

 You see, us A-type, high achieving types have a dilemma.
 We’re part of the “have it all” generation.
 As western women we live in a privileged time where we can access education, career opportunities, childcare for our children whilst we go out and work in the community, we can become self-employed doing things we love and getting paid for it, we can have a relationship based on equality and respect and shared responsibilities.